Hz-Lin/Arduino_fan_controller/README.md

 Arduino gets temperature data from a temperature sensor and display the information on an OLED screen.

-If the temperature is too high, then the Relay Module will be turned on so that the fans start spinning.
-Whe the temperature drops to a acceptable number, the Relay Module will be turned off so the fans will also stop.
+If the temperature is too high, then the Relay Module will turn the fans on.
+When the temperature drops to a acceptable number, the Relay Module will turned the fans off.

 ## Arduino